Tymotex/timz.dev/README.md

 # CI/CD

 This project uses the following GitHub Actions workflows:
-- `storybook-deploy` &ndash; This deploys an instance of this project's Storybook documentation website to GitHub Pages.
 - `lighthouse-audit` &ndash; This runs a web vitals audit using Chrome Lighthouse on the deployed instance of the website.
 It can be configured to run on non-deployed static files.
 See [Lighthouse CI Action](https://github.com/marketplace/actions/lighthouse-ci-action).